CulleyHarrelson/k2tog.com/README.md

-# source scripts for www.k2tog.com
+# source code for www.k2tog.com

-# uses php, html, and boostrap.
+This is a "personal brand" style website, currently home to my data portfolio and resume.

+It is written in php and html, using [bootstrap](https://getbootstrap.com/) for widgets and responsiveness.